 Today, condominium and townhouse design can be quite creative.
 Condominium units can be developed in small numbers or very large numbers and in multi-floor layouts or in side-by-side townhouse-style layouts.
 Townhouses can be built around small courtyards creating the feeling of town plazas.
 Both designs lend themselves to the creation of a Limited Equity Cooperative.
-In all three cases, Angelina's Corner condominiums in Salt Lake City the homebuyers will purchase a property that is technically walls and the airspace within the unit where they live.
+In all three cases, the homebuyers will purchase a property that is technically walls and the airspace within the unit where they live.
 They also own a portion of the community space and play a role in overseeing the management of the property.
 All three are governed by a board elected by all owners in the project.
 Condominium or Homeowner Association fees cover maintenance of community space, landscaping and in some cases, utilities such as water and sewer.